open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

    }

 Lastly, we need to do the actual plotting.
 We need to make sure the spikes are counted and plot is updated at regular intervals.
-To do that, we will override the canvas' :code:`refresh()` method which is called by the canvas Visualizer on a timer callback.
-This allows us to recount the spike and animate the plotting.
-First lets implement the :code:`refresh()` method, where we will use the center of the bins in milliseconds as X values and spike rate in HZ (number of spikes per bin) as Y-values.
+To do that, we will use the canvas' :code:`refresh()` method which is called at regular intervals.
+This allows us to recount the incoming spikes and animate the plot.
+First, lets implement the :code:`refresh()` method, where we will use the center of the bins in milliseconds as X values and spike rate in Hz as Y-values:

 .. code-block:: c++
    :caption: RateViewerCanvas.cpp

    void RateViewerCanvas::refresh()
    {
-      if (countSpikes())
-      {
+      if (countSpikes()) // returns true if a new bin is available {
          std::vector<float> x, y;

          for (int i = 0; i < binEdges.size() - 1; i++)
          {
             x.push_back(binEdges[i]);
-            y.push_back(counts[i] * 1000 / binSize);
+            y.push_back(spikeCounts[i] * 1000 / binSize);
          }

          plt.clear();